-Our first proper address is Am Hof 1 – the large imposing church that dominates one side of the square.
-Historians estimate that construction began sometime in the 1380s, which makes the Kirche am Hof almost 650 years old.
+Our first proper address is at Am Hof 1: the large imposing church that dominates one side of the square.
+Historians estimate construction began sometime in the 1380s, which makes the Kirche am Hof almost 650 years old.

 As with so many such buildings, the church underwent extensive renovations and rebuilding through time.
 Most notably, the interior got a Baroque makeover in the early 1600s and the façade got one in 1662.